 1879 Marries Julia Florinda Wible, daughter of Rev. Wible.

 1881 Bugbey works almond orchard outside of Folsom

 1881 Terra Cotta Butter Cooler exhibited by Bugbey at the State Fair.

 1881 Bugbey testifies as an expert witness in Sacramento v Gold Run Ditch Company debris lawsuit

 1882 Fire completely destroys Bugbey’s Folsom home prompting him to move to Sacramento

-1882 Patching and Darning Tool patented by Bugbey and solicits sales people in local newspapers
+1882 Patching and Darning Tool, Bugbey solicits sales people in local newspapers

 1883 Terra Cotta lined Refrigerator rail car patented by Bugbey